Som Tam Pla Ra Recipe

 Ingredients for som tum pla ra: green papaya, chilies, yard long beans, tomatoes, garlic, fermented fish sauce, tamarind paste, palm sugar, and fresh lime juice.

-• Unripe green papaya – Choose an unripe papaya fruit that is firm and deep green.
+• Unripe green papaya – Choose a firm, deep-green unripe papaya with no soft spots.

 • Tomatoes